Can I Eat Teppanyaki When I’m Pregnant? Yes, just watch out for these

 Raw squeezed juice or farm fresh juice should only be ingested within two hours after they’ve been squeezed.
 If you drink these fresh fruits extracts after that, then you risk drinking some bacteria along with it.
 Drink fruit juices that are labeled safe by the FDA only.

 Caffeine is known to stimulate or directly cause anxiety, insomnia and high blood pressure among other negative health side effects, therefore pregnant women should avoid it as much as possible.
 Health experts recommend to only drink coffee in small amounts and preferably not daily also.

 Decaffeinated coffee may serve as a substitute if you really crave for it but again drink it moderately just to be on the safe side.

 The health benefits of tea are not the issue here, rather it is the lack of clinical studies on herbal tea and pregnancy is.
 Green tea, chamomile, lemon verbena, and mint are okay to drink while you’re pregnant, but just like a coffee drink it in moderation.

-Here are as an example; while these are all fantastic health benefits there are no peer-reviewed journals out there making the case of its health benefits to a fetus in the woman’s womb.
+Here are 10 benefits of green tea as an example; while these are all fantastic health benefits there are no peer-reviewed journals out there making the case of its health benefits to a fetus in the woman’s womb.
 You have to understand that infants do not develop in the same way as adults do, so since we really have no concrete idea on how it will affect the baby, then I suggest you do not take it in excess.